Jotform SharePoint Integration: What Works and What Doesn't

 Path 2: Zapier as a middle layer

 If you already use Zapier for other integrations, the Jotform-to-SharePoint path through Zapier is straightforward.
 Jotform is a first-class Zapier trigger.
 SharePoint is a first-class Zapier action.
-The field mapping UI in Zapier is better than Power Automate's for non-technical users.
+The field mapping UI in Zapier is friendlier than Power Automate's for non-technical users.
+With a native connector available now, the main reason to choose Zapier is that it's already your automation hub and you want one place to manage everything.

 The problems: cost and latency.
 Zapier bills per task.
 A single Jotform submission that creates a SharePoint list item and uploads two files is three tasks (one per action).
 At scale, that adds up.
-Power Automate is included in most M365 plans with generous run quotas.
-Latency: Zapier polls Jotform for new submissions (typically 1-5 minute intervals on lower plans).
-Power Automate webhooks fire near-real-time.
-For internal enterprise workflows where people are watching a SharePoint list for new items, the delay matters.
+The native integration and Power Automate don't bill per submission this way.
+Latency: Zapier polls Jotform for new submissions (typically 1-5 minute intervals on lower plans), while the native integration and Power Automate webhooks fire near-real-time.
+For internal workflows where people watch a SharePoint list for new items, the delay matters.

 Path 3: Custom webhook to Graph API

-For teams with engineering capacity, building a small service that receives Jotform webhooks and writes to SharePoint via the Microsoft Graph API gives you the most control.
+For teams with engineering capacity and logic the native connector can't express, building a small service that receives Jotform webhooks and writes to SharePoint via the Microsoft Graph API gives you the most control.
 You handle retries, logging, field transformation, and error alerting yourself.

 The Graph API endpoint for creating a list item is straightforward: POST to /sites/{siteId}/lists/{listId}/items with a body that specifies the field values.
-Authentication uses the same Azure AD app registration I described above.
-The main reason to take this path: you need custom logic that Power Automate can't express cleanly (multi-step transformations, lookups against other systems before writing, or conditional routing to different lists based on submission content).
+Authentication uses the same Azure AD app registration described above.
+The main reason to take this path: you need custom logic the native connector and Power Automate can't express cleanly.
+Multi-step transformations, splitting a Name field into separate columns, lookups against other systems before writing, or conditional routing to different lists based on submission content all fall here.

 The downside: you're now maintaining a service.
 If it goes down, submissions stop landing in SharePoint and you might not know until someone asks where their data is.
 Add health checks, alerting, and a dead-letter queue for failed writes.